Restaurants In Caesars Palace Las Vegas

-Not including its food court, two Starbucks and a grab-n-go pastry shop from celebrity chef Guy Savoy, thirteen restaurants satisfy hungry patrons at Caesars Palace, including two from Gordon Ramsay.
-So if you’re wondering about your restaurant options at Caesars Palace Las Vegas, here’s a brief rundown of each.
+Not including its food court, two Starbucks and a grab-n-go pastry shop from celebrity chef Guy Savoy, ten restaurants (and one great buffet), satisfy hungry patrons at Caesars Palace, including two from Gordon Ramsay.
+So if you’re wondering about your sit-down restaurant options at Caesars Palace Las Vegas, here’s a brief rundown of each.